RYA Dayskipper Shorebased Theory Course

 Seamanship subjects include an introduction to nautical terms, VHF radio, safety and safety equipment, the International Regulations for the Prevention of Collisions at Sea and steering rules, buoyage, pilotage and passage planning, basic weather theory and forecasting and emergency procedures.

 Included in the price is the RYA’s student pack; a set of navigational instruments is available at a discounted price.

 The Club runs two versions of the course.
-The long version runs for about 22 weeks, from late September/early October to April, giving a nominal 44 hours of tuition on Monday evenings from 1900-2100.
+The long version runs for about 22 weeks, from 30 September until 13 April, giving a nominal 44 hours of tuition on Monday evenings from 1900-2100.
 There will be a break from classes after the 2 December until 6 January.

 A pre-course supper is available on Monday and needs to be pre-booked at the Club's restaurant.

-The short version gives the same amount of tuition and covers the same syllabus but runs from February to April and consists of 10 Wednesdays from 1900-2100 and five Saturday classes from 0930-1630 spaced at fortnightly intervals.
+The short version gives the same amount of tuition and covers the same syllabus but runs from 5th February until 8th April and consists of 10 Wednesdays from 1900-2100 and five Saturday classes from 0930-1630 spaced at fortnightly intervals.

 A pre-course supper is available on Wednesdays (needs to be pre-booked at the Club's restaurant) and lunch is provided on Saturdays.